AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 - Similarly, GHC will generate a `FieldUpdate` instance only for rank-0 fields, that is, ones with no foralls.
 (Same reason: impredicativity.)
 Plus, of course, ones that do not mention an existential variable.
 There are some slightly subtle conditions about when `FieldUpdate` permits updates to change parameter types, as describe in [the original design](records/overloaded-record-fields/design#).

-Crucially, we must have some kind of relationship between the record type and field type parameters of `HasField` (and similarly for `FieldUpdate`): otherwise, the composition of two fields
+Crucially, we must have some kind of relationship between the record type and field type of `HasField` (and similarly for `FieldUpdate`): otherwise, the composition of two fields (using a three-parameter version of `HasField`)

 ```wiki
 getField (proxy# :: Proxy# "g") . getField (proxy# :: Proxy# "f")